Rome in October is one of most beautiful times of the year.

-Towards the end of October, we get close to the end of Daylight Savings Time.
-And closer to real fall weather.
-Closer but not quite there yet.
+Towards the end of October, we get close to the end of Daylight Saving Time.

-In fact, just about every end of October, I find myself really ready for fall.
+Just about every end of October, I find myself really ready for fall.

 You do not need to bring gloves (although you can if you want to, as they don't weigh much.)

 October is a fall month, and in Rome it's just beautiful.

 It can be really warm and sunny during the day, but the temps drop a lot when the sun is gone, so layering, and being prepared are always a good idea.